jerome-rdlv/webp-images/README.md

 # WebP Images

+You need to install `cwebp` locally by running `./install` in this plugin directory.

 This plugin only creates WebP images.
 To actually serve those you can add the following in your .htaccess: